BenjamimNdayisaba/BenjamimNdayisaba/README.md

 - 👋 Hi, I’m Ben
 - 👀 I’m interested in reading, learning, watching, listening to whatever I find interesting
 - 🌱 I’m currently learning C and Java
-- 💞️ I’m looking to collaborate on anything that we make me gain new knowledge
+- 💞️ I’m looking to collaborate on anything that can make me gain new knowledge and abroad my knowledge in tech
-- 📫 How to reach me .
+- 📫 How to reach me: Follow the links on my profile
 - 😄 Pronouns: ME
 - ⚡ Fun fact: I am a perfecionist lazy-hardworking person